Here’s a distilled version of things I’ve learned to be true in marketing wines and spirits in the U.S

 1. Distribution: It’s not about placements it’s about RE-placements

-- Distribution on-and off-premise is a good absolute number, but the ratio of total distribution to number of accounts that have reordered gives more insight into how the brand is really doing.
+- Distribution on-and off-premise is a good absolute number, but the ratio of total distribution to a number of accounts that have reordered gives more insight into how the brand is really doing.

 - Reorder rates: This is the key metric which tells you whether the product is moving at the point of consumer purchase.

-Tips: if you run a distribution-build program with anything less than 3 bottles per placement minimum, you might be doing yourself more harm than good…generating distribution that won’t move.
+Tips: if you run a distribution-build program with anything less than 3 bottles per placement minimum, you might be doing yourself more harm than good…generating a distribution that won’t move.

 2. Don’t market to empty shelves

 Before you start consumer promotions, make sure you’ve developed sufficient distribution such that consumers can actually buy what you are promoting.

 Tips: You must have a where-to-buy function on your Facebook page and website.
 That does double duty…it not only allows your consumers to actually buy the product you’re promoting, but it also is a powerful sales tool to let retailers know you’re helping to drive traffic to their store/bar/restaurant.
 2) Always target and work with at least one aggressive e-commerce retailer in every market… It will allow you to sell your products to consumers in states where you don’t have a distributor on board.

 3. Get it in, and then Get it OUT

 Building distribution is one thing, but it has little value if you haven’t coupled that with consumer marketing and promotion to move the product through and generate reorders at retail.
 Tip: in today’s hypercompetitive environment you need to prove your case commercially by yourself before you can convince others that it will sell through for them.